 It only makes sense to fit a normalized model when you are sure you have defined 0% and 100% quite accurately.
-If your data define a complete sigmoidal curve, it is best to fit the entire curve and let Prism fit the Top and Bottom plateaus [261].
-If your data don't form a full sigmoidal curve, but you can define the bottom and top by solid control data, then fitting to a normalized model is preferable.
+If your data define a complete sigmoidal curve, it is best to fit the entire curve and let Prism fit the Top and Bottom plateaus and a sigmoidal curve, but you can define the bottom and top by solid control data, then fitting to a normalized model is preferable.